 Before invoking the external erase all function, the FSTAT[ACCERR and PVIOL] flags must be cleared and the FCCOB0 register must not contain 0x44.
 When invoked, the erase-all function erases all program flash memory regardless of the protection settings.
 If the post-erase verify passes, the routine then releases security by setting the FSEC[SEC] field register to the unsecure state.
 The security byte in the Flash Configuration Field is also programmed to the unsecure state.
 The status of the erase-all request is reflected in the FCNFG[ERSAREQ] bit.
-The FCNFG[ERSAREQ] bit is cleared once the operation completes and the normal FSTAT error reporting is available as described in Erase All Blocks Command.
+The FCNFG[ERSAREQ] bit is cleared once the operation completes and the normal FSTAT error reporting is available, except FPVIOL, as described in Erase All Blocks Command/Erase All Blocks Unsecure Command.

-42.4.10.10 Verify Backdoor Access Key Command
+45.4.10.12 Verify Backdoor Access Key Command